 The Grand Traverse Band of Ottawa and Chippewa Indians is currently exploring a ferry/water taxi service across Grand Traverse Bay to connect the Leelanau Sands casino facilities in Peshawbestown with the Turtle Creek Casino in Acme while providing more convenient transportation for tribal members to access tribal services and resources.
-This system may also be able to be coordinated or integrated with the existing passenger services to the Manitou Islands in Leelanau County and passenger and freight service to Beaver Island in Charlevoix County.
+This system may also be able to be coordinated or integrated with the existing passenger services to the Manitou Islands in Leelanau County.